Why Data Quality Determines AI Success | Basis

 From faster analysis to smarter targeting to more relevant creative and beyond, the potential for AI in marketing is significant.
 But the reality of implementing AI effectively is that its accuracy hinges on the quality of the data it consumes.

 When data is inaccurate, siloed, or inaccessible, the risk of error increases significantly.
-Poor data not only muddies results but also raises the odds of hallucinations, where AI generates outputs that appear credible but are instead fabricated.
+Poor data muddies results and raises the odds of hallucinations, where AI generates outputs that appear credible but are instead fabricated.
 Because the technology mimics the information it’s trained on, gaps or inaccuracies in the data increase the likelihood of such mistakes.
-This is a significant problem, with one recent test finding that newer AI models can hallucinate as much as 79% of the time.
+This is a significant problem, with a recent study finding that nearly half of marketers encounter AI inaccuracies several times a week.

-For marketers, those hallucinations can look like real insights: an optimization tool shifting spend toward audiences built on incomplete signals, a personalization engine delivering irrelevant product recommendations with full confidence, or a dashboard surfacing “top-performing” keywords that don’t exist.
-These aren’t minor errors—they are costly missteps driven by weak data foundations.
+Those hallucinations can look like real insights: an optimization tool shifting spend toward audiences built on incomplete signals, a personalization engine delivering irrelevant product recommendations with full confidence, or a dashboard surfacing “top-performing” keywords that don’t exist.
+These are the kinds of costly missteps weak data foundations can produce.
 Even small inaccuracies can snowball, feeding back into models and negatively shaping future decisions.
+And as AI moves from assisting to acting, the stakes grow even higher: An agent executing decisions autonomously removes the human checkpoint that might otherwise catch these errors before they compound into a much larger issue.

 The Gap Between AI Ambition and Data Readiness

-Though marketers know data is essential, many face significant barriers to leveraging it effectively.
-Roughly 34% of industry professionals say their first-party data is limited and fragmented, 11% don’t use it at all, and less than one in five describe it as extensive and well-structured.
+Even when teams recognize the importance of first-party data, the data they have often isn’t ready to deliver.
+Roughly 34% of industry professionals say their first-party data is limited and fragmented, and less than one in five describe it as extensive and well-structured.

 This groundwork starts with first-party data itself: ensuring it is collected with consent, stored securely, and structured in ways that make it easy to analyze and share across teams.
-Data hygiene practices—regularly auditing for accuracy, de-duplicating records, and unifying customer identifiers—are also essential for maintaining quality at scale.
+Data hygiene practices, such as regularly auditing for accuracy, de-duplicating records, and unifying customer identifiers, are also essential for maintaining quality at scale.
 Leaders that embed these practices into ongoing workflows, rather than treating them as one-off clean-up projects, see compounding benefits over time.

 Equally important is making data actionable.
-Tools that unify disparate data sources and streamline reporting help address this challenge.
-By consolidating scattered signals into one source of truth, teams eliminate silos and reduce errors, thus allowing them to give AI models consistent inputs.
-Platforms that bring together existing media, CRM, and analytics systems into clear dashboards not only improve efficiency but also provide the clarity needed to optimize campaigns in real time.
-This enables a shared understanding across marketing, sales, and finance teams, which in turn makes it easier to align on strategy and measure impact.
+Tools that unify disparate data sources and streamline reporting consolidate scattered signals into one source of truth, giving AI tools consistent inputs and reducing the errors that come from siloed systems.
+This also creates a shared foundation across marketing, sales, and finance, making it easier to align strategy and measure impact.

 Differentiation in the Age of AI Starts with Data